Niccolò Machiavelli: "Machiavellian"

-Machiavelli is most famous for a short political treatise, The Prince, written in 1513 but not published until 1532, five years after his death.
-Although he privately circulated The Prince among friends, the only theoretical work to be printed in his lifetime was The Art of War, which was about military science.
-Since the 16th century, generations of politicians remain attracted and repelled by its neutral acceptance, and also positive encouragement, of the amorality of powerful men, described especially in The Prince but also in his other works.

-His works are sometimes even said to have contributed to the modern negative connotations of the words politics and politician, and it is sometimes thought that it is because of him that Old Nick became an English term for the Devil.
-More obviously, the adjective Machiavellian became a term describing a form of politics that is "marked by cunning, duplicity, or bad faith".
-Machiavellianism also remains a popular term used casually in political discussions, often as a byword for bare-knuckled political realism.
+Machiavelli's works are sometimes even said to have contributed to the modern negative connotations of the words politics and politician, and it is sometimes thought that it is because of him that Old Nick became an English term for the Devil.
+The adjective Machiavellian became a term describing a form of politics that is "marked by cunning, duplicity, or bad faith".
+The word Machiavellianism is also a term used in political discussions, often as a byword for bare-knuckled political realism.

-While Machiavellianism is notable in the works of Machiavelli, scholars generally agree that his works are complex and have equally influential themes within them.
-For example, J.G.A.
-Pocock (1975) saw him as a major source of the republicanism that spread throughout England and North America in the 17th and 18th centuries and Leo Strauss (1958), whose view of Machiavelli is quite different in many ways, had similar remarks about Machiavelli's influence on republicanism and argued that even though Machiavelli was a teacher of evil he had a "grandeur of vision" that led him to advocate immoral actions.
-Whatever his intentions, which are still debated today, he has become associated with any proposal where "the end justifies the means".
+Scholars often point to other themes within his works.
+For example, J. G. A. Pocock (1975) saw him as a major source of the republicanism that spread throughout England and North America in the 17th and 18th centuries and Leo Strauss (1958), whose view of Machiavelli is quite different in many ways, had similar remarks about Machiavelli's influence on republicanism and argued that even though Machiavelli was a teacher of evil he had a "grandeur of vision" that led him to advocate immoral actions.
+Whatever his intentions, which are still debated today, he has become associated with a particular type of political action and thinking which justifies unsavory conduct in government.
 For example, Leo Strauss (1987) wrote:

 In popular culture

+Due to Machiavelli's popularity, he has been featured in various ways in cultural depictions.
 In English Renaissance theatre (Elizabethan and Jacobian), the term "Machiavel" (from 'Nicholas Machiavel', an "anglicization" of Machiavelli's name based on French) was used for a stock antagonist that resorted to ruthless means to preserve the power of the state, and is now considered a synonym of "Machiavellian".